Meet a few of our current students!

 - Plattsburgh, New York

 Tova spent last summer on the Kenai Peninsula, working as an outdoor and nature director at a summer camp in Cooper’s Landing, Alaska.
 “Each year I advance my skills in my EXP classes and as a result each summer job gets better and better.”
 This year she taught nature classes and led overnight trips into the backcountry of Alaska.
 “Each summer keeps getting better and I can’t wait for the next adventure!”

-For the past two summers, Mike was an expedition leader for The Road Less Travled (RLT), where he led teenagers on week long trips in Montana, Washington, Idaho, and Colorado, including summiting Mount Ranier and working at Mission: Wolf, a wolf rehab center in Westcliffe, Colorado.
+For the past two summers, Mike was an expedition leader for The Road Less Traveled (RLT), where he led teenagers on week-long trips in Montana, Washington, Idaho, and Colorado, including summiting Mount Rainier and working at Mission: Wolf, a wolf rehab center in Westcliffe, Colorado.